 What’s the difference between Simple Carbs and Complex Carbs?

 - Simple carbs break down very quickly into sugar, which means that they give you instant high levels of energy.
 Unfortunately, they also cause your sugar and energy levels to crash just as quickly.
 Stay away from these carbs!

 - Complex carbs take a lot longer to break down, which means they give you sustained energy over a longer period of time, without the nasty crash at the end.
 These are the carbs you should be eating!

 How do I choose the “right” carbs?

-Here are 13 helpful hints for making sure you stick to complex carbs, and stay away from simple carbs…
+Here are 13 helpful hints for making sure we stick to complex carbs and stay away from simple carbs…

 - Read the Label